 Benchmarking, in simple terms, provides tangible evidence of how well the warehouse is operating by setting standards and goals.
 These standards measure things like speed, accuracy, cost, safety, errors, damage, or customer satisfaction.

-Let’s say a warehouse has 10 pickers and measures their efficiency with the KPI orders picked per hour.
+Let’s say a warehouse has 10 pickers and measures their efficiency with the KPI of orders picked per hour.
 The manager’s research indicates they should be able to pick 100 orders each hour, or 10 orders per employee.

-In this case, the value of setting and monitoring a benchmark is in pointing out that a problem exists somewhere in the process.
+In this case, setting and monitoring a benchmark is pointing out that a problem exists somewhere in the process.
 The manager can then dig deeper to find exactly where there is a deficit and find a solution.
-The data making up the benchmark can be the basis of strategic decisions such as reconfiguring the warehouse layout, launching new inventory management procedures, or investing in new equipment.
+The data making up the benchmark can be the basis of strategic decisions such as reconfiguring the warehouse layout or launching new inventory management procedures.

 Let’s look at an example.
 Imagine someone practicing their basketball skills.
 There are several different ways to measure how good they are at making baskets.

 Our basketball player might decide to set a benchmark for each type of shot: Free throws, layups, and jump shots.
 In terms of the warehouse, this could translate into the different reasons why products are returned.
-Or, they could track and compare data points from their various locations.
+Or, they could track and compare return data points from their various locations.
 Again, the comparisons are internal.

 For external data, trying to find an individual peer company to share their data might be difficult, but not impossible.
 Some companies may publish blogs or articles where they mention data to highlight their success.